vsmysee/awesome-it-history/README.md

 2010 DSLs in Action

 2010 Real-World Functional Programming: With Examples in F# and C#

+2010 Hackers: Heroes of the Computer Revolution

 ## 大数据